 Outlook for U.S. Agricultural Trade

-- The following interactive content provides highlights from the: Outlook for U.S. Agricultural Trade: February 2019
+- The following interactive content provides highlights from the: Outlook for U.S. Agricultural Trade: May 2019

 - Horticultural products are unchanged at $35.3 billion.